icpc/ccs-specs/Contest_API.md

 ` GET https://example.com/api/contests/wf14/teams/10`

 A collection is always returned as an array of JSON objects.
-Every item in the array is a single contest object (and always includes the ID).
+Every item in the array is a single object (and always includes the ID).
 When requesting a single object the exact same object is returned.
 E.g. the URL path